yamatt/blog/content/blog/chaos-engineering-your-team.md

 <!--alex ignore of-course-->
 I read an article while back, but of course I cannot find now, about how you might want to consider applying [Chaos Engineering](https://en.wikipedia.org/wiki/Chaos_engineering), not only to your technology, but also your people.
 A random person gets selected maybe once a week, to take the day off.
 Simulating a sick-leave like situation.

-I'm a a huge proponent of the idea that no single person should be critical to your business, and in fact they become a massive risk to your business that is only realised once they leave.
+I'm a huge proponent of the idea that no single person should be critical to your business, and in fact they become a massive risk to your business that is only realised once they leave.
 It also creates an uncollaborative working environment because you will have a lot of different pressures from different people on one person.
 This is covered a lot in [The Phoenix Project](https://www.amazon.co.uk/Phoenix-Project-DevOps-Helping-Business-ebook/dp/B00AZRBLHO).

 Using the principles behind Chaos Engineering you can build in expectations in to your team that you should be able to survive the loss of a person.